HydrogeomorphologyTools/MSF---Modified-Single-Flow-DF-runout/README.md

     * Parameters
     * Specify the path and name for the output runout simulation raster.
 4. Run the tool.
 Monitor progress and check messages in the ArcGIS geoprocessing window/pane.
-5. Utilize the supplementary Python scripts (potentially run from the command line using ArcGIS's Python, or integrated as separate script tools if configured) for pre-processing multiple source points or cleaning up output directories as needed.
+5. Utilize the supplementary Python scripts (potentially run from the command line using ArcGIS's Python, or integrated as separate script tools if configured) for pre-processing multiple source points, running the MSF model, and optionally cleaning up output directories as needed.

 ## References